 Let me also leave you with some practical things I have done to get past this lie.

 Go to counseling.
-If there are some deep patterns that are trenched in your brain, find someone who can help you decipher them, learn where they came from, and help you fully process them.
+If there are some deep patterns that are trenched in your brain, find someone who can help you decipher them, learn where they came from, help you fully process them, and point you to the truth.
 There is no shame in asking for help, even if you don't think your problems are that big of a deal.
 YOU are a big deal.